open-telemetry/opentelemetry.io/CONTRIBUTING.md

 * Fork and clone the repository
 * Install [Hugo](https://gohugo.io/getting-started/installing/#quick-install)
   * Please note that you need to install the "extended" version of Hugo (with built-in support) to run the site locally.
-For more details!
 * Install [npm](https://npmjs.com)
 * Run `make serve`
   * If you are on OS X and see an error like `too many open files` or `pipe failed`, you may need to increase the file descriptor limit.
 See [this Hugo GitHub issue](https://github.com/gohugoio/hugo/issues/6109).